 Career Growth, Salary & Outlook for Physical Therapist Assistants

-You’ve taken a look at what physician therapist assistants do and it sounds like something you might be interested in.
+You’ve taken a look at what physical therapist assistants do and it sounds like something you might be interested in.
 You’ve got a pretty clear idea of what you need to do in terms of education, training, and licensure to get a PTA career going.
 But what can you expect from your PTA career once you’re in it?
 A great source of career information for PTAs – or any other career, for that matter – is the U.S. Department of Labor’s Bureau of Labor Statistics (BLS).
-And according to the BLS, the job market and expected career growth for PTAs moving forward is quite encouraging, with an estimated increase in PTA employment of 31% between 2016 and 2026.
-That’s excellent, especially when compared to the expected job growth for healthcare occupations overall (18%) and all occupations in general (7%) for the same time period.
+And according to the BLS, the job market and expected career growth for PTAs moving forward is quite encouraging, with an estimated increase in PTA employment of 29% between 2019 and 2029.
+That’s excellent, especially when compared to the expected job growth for healthcare occupations overall (15%).

 How Much Do Physical Therapist Assistants Make?